Dental Implant Failure

-Dental implants is a new and highly specialized area of dentistry.
+Dental implants are a new and highly specialized area of dentistry.
 Many dentists who practice implant dentistry feel that it should be recognized as a specialty, much as pediatric dentistry, orthodontics, or oral surgery.
-But it isn’t, at least yet.
+But it isn’t, at least not yet.

 As a result, we are seeing too much dental implant failure.
 And because of the nature of this treatment, the failure often isn’t evident until a number of years after the initial treatment.
-Let’s examine some of the causes and how you can avoid it.
+Let’s examine some of the causes and how you can avoid it tooth implant problems.

 Causes of Dental Implant Failure

-Here are some of the things that can go wrong:
+Here are some of the things that can go wrong with teeth implants:

 Improper Placement of Dental Implants

-Here at Rota Dental, we have a highly sophisticated three-dimensional radiographic system, the Galileos 3D digital radiography system.
+Here at our cosmetic dentist office, we have a highly sophisticated three-dimensional radiographic system, the Galileos 3D digital radiography system.
 We have one of only a handful of these units in the state.
-Not only does it give us a three-dimensional view of all the relevant anatomical structures, it is quick, convenient, and delivers a minimum amount of radiation.
+Not only does it give us a three-dimensional view of all the relevant anatomical structures, but it is also quick, convenient, and delivers a minimum amount of radiation.

-There are two parts to a dental implant consists of two parts.
+There are two parts to a tooth implant.
 The root form fixture is placed in the bone.
 After being placed, bone grows around this root form and firmly stabilizes it so that it can support a tooth or teeth.
 This process is called osseointegration.
 However, if the tooth crown is placed before the bone has adequate time to heal, the fixture can become loose and fail.

 Other causes of infection are loose or poorly fitting implant fixtures.
 If the fit isn’t precise, the fixtures can leave spaces for bacterial infiltration.
 Some dentists try to save on their costs by using cheaper root forms.
 But, while brand name fixtures can cost hundreds of dollars more per fixture, they are manufactured to precise tolerances so that they fit perfectly and avoid this problem.